 Hopefully you are all connected - albeit remotely - to music and friends via the Internet.
 The online meeting platforms such as Skype, Zoom, FaceTime, and others, have become very important as a way to stay in touch.
 And of course, we can spend more time practicing!
 If you haven't read it yet, an excellent article and perspective by recorder professional Anne Timberlake, read her blog post titled "Recorder in the time of COVID-19".
 She also helped to author the latest ARSNova article about online lessons (for both teachers and students), which you can find HERE.

 To all: Keep informed, use trustworthy sources, and follow the guidelines.
 We hope this will all settle down enough for us to meet again in person.
 We will continue to update you and offer news or tips when possible.
+Our host venue, Christ Church Luther has begun holding limited capacity in-person services and has great hopes that we will soon return to meet there as well as provide music for one service per month.
+Our goal is September - just 4 months from now!

 Let's all do our best stay well and keep playing.
 We hope everyone is on track to receive their vaccinations against CoViD-19!